-- 3. "Administrative Controls" are policies and work rules used to prevent exposure.
-Examples include: - · Increasing the space between workers; - Slowing production speed to accommodate fewer workers at a time; - · Disinfecting procedures for specific operations; - Not shaking out soiled laundry; - Employee training; - Identify and prioritize job functions that are essential for continuous operations; - · Cross-train employees to ensure critical operations can continue during worker absence; - Limit the use of shared workstations; - Post signs reminding employees of respiratory etiquette, masks, handwashing; - Rearrange traffic flow to allow for one-way walking paths; - · Provide clearly designated entrance and exits; - · Provide additional short breaks for handwashing and cleaning; - · Establishing pods or cohorts working on same shift;
+- 4. "Administrative Controls" are policies and work rules used to prevent exposure.
+Examples include: - Increasing the space between employees and students; - · Disinfecting procedures for specific operations; - Employee training; - Identify and prioritize job functions that are essential for continuous operations; - Cross-train employees to ensure critical operations can continue during worker absence; - · Limit the use of shared workstations; - · Close break rooms: - · Prohibiting eating and drinking in the work area; - · Do not utilize drinking fountains; - Post signs reminding of respiratory etiquette, masks, hand hygiene; - Rearrange traffic flow to allow for one-way walking paths; - Provide clearly designated entrance and exits; - Provide additional short breaks for handwashing and cleaning; - Establishing pods or cohorts of staff and students to limit exposure; - · Minimize elevator use, post signage of limitations; - Increase time between classes to allow for cleaning and ventilation; - · Utilize remote learning methods; - · Require health screening of students upon entry to facilities; and - · Limit attendance of in-person meetings.
+Host the meetings outdoors or electronically.

-Subject to d changes based d on operations and circu mstances surrounding the ir nfectious disease, the f ollowin specific adr ministrative co ntrols are antici oated to b oe used:
+Subject to changes based on operations and circumstances surrounding the infectious disease, the following specific administrative controls are anticipated to be used:

-· Administrative Controls Utilized/Location: 10.
-Personal Protective Equipment (PPE) are devices like eye protection, face shields, respirators,, and gloves that protect the wearer from infection.
+Administrative Controls Utilized/Location: 5.
+Personal Protective Equipment (PPE) are devices like eye protection, face shields, respirators, and gloves that protect the wearer from infection.
 PPE will be provided, used and maintained in a sanitary and reliable condition at no cost to the employee.
 The PPE provided to an employee will be based on a hazard assessment for the workplace.
-PPE Required - Activity Involved/Location: 1 The use of respiratory protection, e.g. an N95 filtering facepiece respirator, requires compliance with the OSHA Respiratory Protection Standard 29 CFR 1910.134 or temporary respiratory protection requirements OSHA allows for during the infectious disease outbreak.
+The following PPE that are anticipated to be used are in the following table: PPE Required - Activity Involved/Location: 1 The use of respiratory protection, e.g. an N95 filtering facepiece respirator, requires compliance with the OSHA Respiratory Protection Standard 29 CFR 1910.134 or temporary respiratory protection requirements OSHA allows for during the infectious disease outbreak.
 2 Respirators with exhalation valves will release exhaled droplets from the respirators.
 Respirators are designed to protect the wearer.
 Surgical masks and face coverings, which are not respirators, are designed to protect others, not the wearer.